siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-05-the-role-of-bug-bounties-in-modern-cybersecurity-programs.md

-In this blog post, we’ll explore the role of bug bounties in modern cybersecurity programs, discussing how they work, their benefits, challenges, and how companies can implement them effectively.
+In this article, we’ll explore the role of bug bounties in modern cybersecurity programs, discussing how they work, their benefits, challenges, and how companies can implement them effectively.
 ## What Are Bug Bounty Programs?